"Shadaloo Combat Research Institute" official website posted a

 |■ Zeku and Guy illustration by Richard Suwono.

-over at Capcom HERE.
-Thanks for reading TFG's article (I'll update it from time to time).
+You can read Capcom's developers interview from February 2019 HERE.
+Thanks for reading TFG's article.
+I'll update it from time to time.

 Stay right here on FightersGeneration.com for more fighting game